cathal1990/SentiFlow/README.md

 ## About

-Sentiflow is a web app that analyses hundreds of recent financial markets related tweets using Tensorflow.js machine learning and Twitter API to give an average sentiment score and a positive, negative or neutral result.
+Sentiflow is a web app that analyses a given amount of recent financial markets related tweets (for given hashtags) using Tensorflow.js machine learning and Twitter API to give an average sentiment score and a positive, negative or neutral result.
 Users can also enter their own input to get a sentiment score from the model.

 ## Technologies